andymj/vagrant-puppet-demo/README.md

     *   user: vagrant
     *   pass: vagrant

-If you need to know more about vagrant go to the vagrant website and for provisioning you can use chef, shel scripting, whatever works for you.
+If you need to know more about vagrant go to the vagrant website and for provisioning you can use chef, shell scripting, whatever works for you.
 There it is, good luck.